coderaiser/node-copymitter/README.md

 # Copymitter [![License][LicenseIMGURL]][LicenseURL] [![NPM version][NPMIMGURL]][NPMURL] [![Dependency Status][DependencyStatusIMGURL]][DependencyStatusURL] [![Build Status][BuildStatusIMGURL]][BuildStatusURL] [![Coverage Status][CoverageIMGURL]][CoverageURL]

-Copy files with emitter.
+Copy files with emitter (even from and to `zip archives`).
 It will emit event on every percent of copied chunk of data.
 Good for making progress bars.

 ### Install